 Book now: Facing Heaven

-What: En Root’s casual Indian vegan food has proven popular in the capital, with the original Clapham restaurant spawning another two restaurants in Peckham and Brixton.
-Get stuck into poppadoms, dosas, curries, salads and more, as well as a range of healthy, nutritious drinks.
+What: Co-founders Nish and Harsh started in the most humble of circumstances, selling hot sauces at Herne Hill Market.
+These days En Root’s casual Indian vegan food has proven mighty popular in London, thanks to a mix of ultra-accessible, great value, nutritious dishes.
+Get stuck into poppadoms, dosas, curries, salads and more, as well as a range of healthy drinks.

 Book now: En Root Peckham